huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `data_disks` - (Optional, String, ForceNew) Specifies an array of one or more data disks to attach to the instance.
   The data_disks object structure is documented below.
 Changing this creates a new instance.

+* `eip_type` - (Optional, String, ForceNew) Specifies the type of an EIP that will be automatically assigned to the instance.
+  Available values are *5_bgp* (dynamic BGP) and *5_sbgp* (static BGP).
+Changing this creates a new instance.

+* `bandwidth` - (Optional, List, ForceNew) Specifies the bandwidth of an EIP that will be automatically assigned to the instance.
+  The object structure is documented below.
+Changing this creates a new instance.

+* `eip_id` - (Optional, String, ForceNew) Specifies the ID of an *existing* EIP assigned to the instance.
+  This parameter and `eip_type`, `bandwidth` are alternative.
+Changing this creates a new instance.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the instance creation.
 Text and text files can be injected.
-Changing this creates a new server.
+Changing this creates a new instance.

   -> **NOTE:** If the `user_data` field is specified for a Linux ECS that is created using an image with Cloud-Init installed, the `admin_pass` field becomes invalid.